School Counselling

 Parental consent is required for anyone under 13 wishing to access counselling.
 If a child or young person aged 13 years or above, requests counselling and is able to understand what is involved in the process, then they have the right to access counselling.
 Parents and carers may not deny them this right.
 We would, however, prefer that we have your support for the work, and we are always happy to talk with you about any concerns that you may have about the idea of counselling.

-What if s/he refuses to have Counselling?
+What if a child refuses to have Counselling?

 The decision about whether or not to take up the offer of counselling is entirely voluntary for children and young people, just as it would be for an adult.